How to Prune Lilacs correctly addresses the different reasons to prune. Each may have it’s own method.

-The shoots or suckers coming up around the base will not be the same bloom type as your main Lilac.
+The shoots or suckers coming up around the base of grafted Lilacs will not be the same bloom type.

 Never cut below the graft joint.
 If the lilac is not grafted you can cut the entire plant off at the ground but don’t expect any blooms for a couple years.

 Pruning to the ground is the most drastic method but it does work.

 You can also do a renovation prune over a 3 year period.
 When pruning this way cut out any dead or weak canes, then cut out 2/3rds of the suckers or shoots coming up at the base, leave 1/3 for future blooming stems.

 You can actually dig the suckers up and pot them to make more lilacs if you wish, they actually mature faster than taking cuttings and rooting them.